Careers & Prospects

 The impact of this department will be measured through annual student and staff evaluations, and by achieving the ‘Quality In Careers’ award at the end of academic year 2019/20.
 Student destination data will be analysed at the end of each academic year to ensure meaningful progression to higher and further education.

-We value input from parent/carers, businesses or former students so if you are willing to contribute to our careers programme please email the school administration team
+We value input from parent/carers, businesses or former students so if you are willing to contribute to our careers programme please email the school admin team